Conveuropean logo

 Visiting the Berlin Humboldt Box

-Yesterday I started waking from Prenzlauer Berg, all the way to Postdamer Platz and when I was crossing the museum island I noticed the Humboldt-Box and I remembered I never went there before so I decided to make a short stop.
-This temporary construction, created by the Humboldt foundation, serves as an exhibition space and viewing platform for the Berlin Palace - Humboldt Forum reconstruction project.
+Yesterday I started walking from Prenzlauer Berg, all the way to Postdamer Platz.
+When I was crossing the Museum Island, I noticed the Humboldt-Box and remembered that I had never been there before, so I decided to make a short stop.
+This temporary construction, created by the Humboldt Foundation, serves as an exhibition space and viewing platform for the Berlin Palace - Humboldt Forum reconstruction project.

 Amazing Xmas Sunset in Weil-Am-Rhein

-It has been a while since the last time I published any picture in this conveuropean photoblog.
-I have been travelling in Asia so most of the picturers I have been taking are published now in the breaksian career break blog.
-Nevertheless I'm currently on a break from the break, spending Xmas with my girlfriend.
+It has been a while since the last time I published any picture in this European photoblog.
+I have been travelling in Asia, so most of the pictures I have been taking are published now in the Breaksian Career Break blog.
+Nevertheless, I'm currently on a break from the break, spending Xmas with my girlfriend.

 Templehofer feld

-I you have been following this photoblog I think you are not going to be surprised if I mention Berlin is one of my favorites cities in Europe.
-A couple of weeks ago I had the opportunity to visit it once time more and since I stayed with some friends living in the south part of the city I got to see the area around Templehof including the former airport that now it is a huge open green space.
-In a truly Berlin style, it has an Art minigolf in the middle of the park where we got some water and this is where I took this picture.
-During the weekend I was visiting Berlin there was a referendum to keep the tempelhof park 100% public and it passed with around 65% percent of the votes in favor of the initiative.
-Therefore the Berliners will keep enjoying this huge and popular park in the city.
+If you have been following this photoblog, I think you are not going to be surprised if I mention Berlin is one of my favorite cities in Europe.
+A couple of weeks ago I had the opportunity to visit it one more time, and since I stayed with some friends living in the south part of the city I got to see the area around Templehof, including the former airport that is now a huge open green space.
+In a truly Berlin style, it has an art mini-golf in the middle of the park where we got some water, and this is where I took this picture.
+During the weekend I was visiting Berlin, there was a referendum to keep the Tempelhof park 100% public, and it passed with around 65% of the votes in favor of the initiative.
+Therefore, the Berliners will keep enjoying this huge and popular park in the city.
 Well done!.

 Beautiful Sky in the Dreilaendereck

 Sometimes you get a nice photoshoot in the most unexpected place, so it’s good to have a mobile phone with a decent camera at hand to capture the instant.
-This exactly what happened last weekend when we went to the big shopping center in Weil am Rhein, located very close to the river point where countries meet (France, Germany and Switzerland).
-We were in the parking lot and getting ready to leave the place, but when we look outside at the sky, we just saw this amazing view composed of some blueish hues and a stripe of sunny light on the background, so I got my phone and shot a couple of pictures trying to get this view on a picture.
-I wish we will have a new year full of nice sky views like this one we experienced last weekend.
+This is exactly what happened last weekend when we went to the big shopping center in Weil am Rhein, located very close to the river point where countries meet (France, Germany and Switzerland).
+We were in the parking lot and getting ready to leave the place, but when we looked outside at the sky, we just saw this amazing view composed of some blueish hues and a stripe of sunny light in the background, so I got my phone and shot a couple of pictures trying to capture this view.
+I wish we had a new year full of nice sky views like the one we experienced last weekend.
 Happy 2014.

 Silhouette of the Badenweiler Castle.

-Yesterday we enjoyed a nice day at the thermal baths of this German city located very close to Basel, Mulhouse and Freiburg.
-This was the first time we visited this town and it turned out to be a pintoresque place with a couple of fancy hotels, some restaurants and full of baths due to the spring mineral waters it possesses.
-When we were arriving to the town we noticed from the distance the ruins of a castle and when we were going back to the car we noticed it again, so I grabbed my phone and took a picture.
+Yesterday we enjoyed a nice day at the thermal baths of this German city located very close to Basel, Mulhouse, and Freiburg.
+This was the first time we visited this town, and it turned out to be a picturesque place with a couple of fancy hotels, some restaurants, and full of baths due to the spring mineral waters it possesses.
+When we arrived in the town, we noticed from a distance the ruins of a castle, and when we were going back to the car, we noticed it again, so I grabbed my phone and took a picture.
 I was able to get a nice silhouette of the castle at this time of the year.

 Green but happy in Rust

 Last Saturday we went to Europapark, a “Europe” theme park located in Rust, Germany.
 I wanted to celebrate my birthday there because I really enjoy the thrills you get riding a nicely designed rollercoaster.
-We were lucky with the weather because we had a sunny day that allowed us to enjoy even the water related attractions.
+We were lucky with the weather because we had a sunny day that allowed us to enjoy even the water-related attractions.
 The park was relatively crowded so we had to wait in line for most of the rides, but those seconds when you are rushing through the sky upside down made it worth it.
-The Blue Fire is probably my favorite ride with all the fast ascend, descends, inversions, turns and loops.
-I always finish with a green face and dizzy but extremely happy!.
-This time around I missed riding the Silver Star that you can observe in this picture, but that’s going to be first, next time I visit the park. bis bald Europapark!
+The Blue Fire is probably my favorite ride with all the fast ascents, descents, inversions, turns, and loops.
+I always finish with a green face, dizzy but extremely happy!
+This time around I missed riding the Silver Star that you can observe in this picture, but that’s going to be first next time I visit the park. bis bald Europapark!

 Butterfly Greenhouse in Mainau

-Normally I publish in this photoblog pictures from European cities or landscapes, but this time I decided to upload a nice butterfly photo I captured earlier on today.
-We decided to visit Konstanz in Germany and it turned out to be a very nice city with an old well preserved city center (luckily the allied bombs during WWII didn’t touch it).
-From there you can take a boat that bring you to a small island called Mainau.
-K. always wanted to visit this place because she had studied in the school this island had a gorgeous greenhouse full of butterflies and indeed once you enter to his place you find plenty of those 'Schmetterlinge' flying all over the place, sucking up juice from orange slices and hopping from flower to flower.
-So my dear K. here is a butterfly picture for you!.
+Normally I publish pictures from European cities or landscapes in this photoblog, but this time I decided to upload a nice butterfly photo I captured earlier today.
+We decided to visit Konstanz in Germany, and it turned out to be a very nice city with an old, well-preserved city center (luckily the Allied bombs during WWII didn’t touch it).
+From there, you can take a boat that brings you to a small island called Mainau.
+K. always wanted to visit this place because she had studied at the school on this island, which had a gorgeous greenhouse full of butterflies.
+Indeed, once you enter the place, you find plenty of 'Schmetterlinge' flying all over the place, sucking up juice from orange slices and hopping from flower to flower.
+So my dear K., here is a butterfly picture for you!

 Hiking near Titisee